mhuot/snmpsim/docs/source/documentation/simulation-with-variation-modules.rst

     1.3.6.1.2.1.2.2.1.8.1|2:delay|vlist=eq:0:100:eq:1:1000,value=1

-The entry that follows uses module default on GET/GETNEXT/GETBULK operations, however delays response by 0.001 sec if request value is exactly 100, uses module default on values >= 100 but <= 300 (0.5 sec), and drops request on values > 300:
+The entry that follows uses module default on GET/GETNEXT/GETBULK operations, however, delays response by 0.001 sec if request value is exactly 100, uses module default on values >= 100 but <= 300 (0.5 sec), and drops request on values > 300: